 Today, it’s a watersports destination, aside from the usual fishing and swimming.

 Lake Oconee is also dotted with luxury hotels and accommodations that offer a fabulous lakeside getaway.

 The Ritz-Carlton Reynolds is a AAA Five Diamond Lodging and a Forbes Four-Star resort on Lake Oconee that has just been renovated to offer an experience like no other.

 Of course, if luxury resorts aren’t your speed, there are other places around the lake to stay.

-Don’t forget to take your boat over to Jumping Rock and take Instagram photos and Boomerangs!
+Don’t forget to take your boat over to Jumping Rock and take Instagram photos and videos!

-Fun fact: Lake Oconee is separated from its sister lake Sinclair by Wallace Dam.
+Fun fact: Lake Oconee is separated from its sister lake Sinclair by the Wallace Dam.